 If you are having problems enrolling on a particular session please e-mail firstname.lastname@example.org.

 Provided your attendance at a PPD training session has been recorded, the appropriate number of training credits will be added to your record automatically (and without further action on your part).
 Most PPD sessions are worth either 0.5 or 1.0 training credit dependent upon their duration.
 The training credit value of each session is clearly indicated on the module catalogue.

 The SSF Advanced Training Programme

-The Social Science Faculty at UEA provides an annual programme of Advanced Training Events for the benefit of PGR students across Britain and Europe, as well as interested academic staff and early career researchers.
+The Social Sciences Faculty at UEA provides an annual programme of Advanced Training Events for the benefit of PGR students across Britain and Europe, as well as interested academic staff and early career researchers.
 The sessions are usually of one or two days in duration.
 These sessions are free to PGR students at UEA (and also to PGR students at Essex, Kent, Sussex, Surrey, Reading, Royal Holloway, Goldsmiths, Roehampton, & City University), £30 per day for PGR students from other institutions and £60 per day for all other attendees.
-The SSF Advanced Training Programme brochure for 2016-17 will appear here shortly.
+Here is the brochure for the SSF Advanced Training Programme 2017.

 Provided your attendance at an advanced training session has been recorded (i.e. you have signed the register), the appropriate number of training credits will be added to your record automatically (and without further action on your part).

 School Training Provision